The structure of this MOOC is still under development. At the moment, the following modules are proposed

 Open research data refers to the publishing the data underpinning scientific research results so that they have no restrictions on their access.
 Openly sharing data opens it up to inspection and re-use, forms the basis for research verification and reproducibility, and opens up a path to broader collaboration.
 In this module, you will gain insight into the importance of data sharing for reproducible research and how to curate and share your own research data.

-Resources: Open Data
+Resources: Open Research Data

 Software and technology underpin modern science.
 There is an increasing demand for more sophisticated open source software, matched by an increasing willingness for researchers to openly collaborate on new tools.
 These developments come with a specific ethical, legal and economic challenges that impact upon research workflows.
 This module will introduce the necessary tools required for transforming software into something that can be openly accessed and re-used by others.